Takla Lake First Nation: Facilities

-Governance and culture
+Governance and language

 Takla Lake First Nation has one chief and four councilors, all elected at large by the community.

-The Takla Lake people currently speak predominantly English and the Babine dialect of Babine-Witsuwit'en, locally referred to as "Carrier".
-Until recently, many people also spoke Sekani, and some spoke Gitksan.
+The Takla Lake people speak predominantly English and the Babine dialect of Babine-Witsuwit'en, locally referred to as "Carrier".
+Formerly many people also spoke Sekani, and some spoke Gitksan.
 Some people also speak the Stuart Lake dialect of Carrier.
 The overall identification of the community is as Carrier.

-The potlatch system and clan system continue to play an important role.

-Traditional skills of tanning hides, sewing, and beading of traditional garments have been maintained to a high degree.
-Elders are held in high esteem in the community, considered to be an important resource, and play an active role in the community.